michaeleii/comm-documentation/docs/pages/db-setup.md

 - username
 - password

+We will also have a unique id for each user.
+This will allow us to easily identify a user each id is unique to a specific user.

 ## Create the database

 Now that we have a mental model of a user, we can start creating the database.